Skip to main content

 Interpretation

-The 29° stone can be considered as a marker and gives a value of sunrise at 3247 bc.
+The 29° stone can be considered a marker, giving a sunrise value of 3247 BC.

 8.11÷1.55=5.2322